 Consumers these days are beyond educated when it comes to authentic restaurants reviews and the quality of food & customer service your restaurant provides by making a few local searches on Google.

-Restaurants can be shown your Google My Business listing, your Yelp page, website, and any other 3rd party local listings that might appear on a branded search for your restaurant (YellowPages, Twitter, Facebook, OpenTable, Foursquare).
+Restaurants can be shown your Google Business Profile, your Yelp page, website, and any other 3rd party local citations that might appear on a branded search for your restaurant (YellowPages, Twitter, Facebook, OpenTable, Foursquare).

 Restaurant SEO is tough.